cosmostation/cosmosjs/docs/msg_types/cosmoshub.md

 # Cosmos

-In this docs, these are supporting message types in Cosmos Hub.
+In this docs, these are supporting message types in Cosmos Hub(cosmoshub-4).

 ### Supporting Message Types